When Weight Watchers Chicken in Spicy Peanut Sauce meal says

 Spicy Tuna Ingredients (2-4 rolls)

-• 3 tablespoons mayo - I used light mayo.
-Add more or less to desired creaminess.
+3 tablespoons mayo - I used light mayo.
+Add more or less to the desired creaminess.

-• 1 teaspoon Sirracha Chilli Sauce - can also use a favorite hot sauce, or a pinch of ceyanne pepper.
-Add a little at a time to reach your own desired spicyness.
+1 teaspoon Sriracha Chili Sauce - can also use a favorite hot sauce or a pinch of cayenne pepper.
+Add a little at a time to reach your own desired spiciness.

 Directions for Spicy Tuna Roll